Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Testing.md

 ## Setting Up Test Assemblies

->NOTE: At the moment, the tests from the input system itself will be injected into user projects when following the steps here.
-We're working on fixing that.

 Using test support requires setting up a test assembly for your tests.
-To do so, create a new assembly definition ("Create >> Assembly Definition") and tick the "Test Assemblies" checkbox.
-Also add a reference to `UnityEngine.Input.dll` and `UnityEngine.Input.TestFramework.dll`.
+To do so, create a new assembly definition ("Create >> Assembly Definition") and add references to `nunit.framework.dll`, `UnityEngine.TestRunner`, and `UnityEditor.TestRunner` (as described [here](https://docs.unity3d.com/Packages/com.unity.test-framework@1.0/manual/workflow-create-test-assembly.html)) as well as `UnityEngine.Input.dll` and `UnityEngine.Input.TestFramework.dll` for the input system.

     ////TODO: Needs updated screenshot
 ![Test Assembly Setup](Images/TestAssemblySetup.png)